anthem-ai/spire-federation/k8s/README.md

 ## Customize Variables

 Before proceeding, some variables specific to your configuration will need to be set.

-Copy `example.values.yaml` to a new file (ie: `values.yaml`) and update all values that are set to `REPLACE_ME`:
+Make a file for your custom values.
+Copy `example.values.yaml` to a new file (ie: `custom_values.yaml`) and update all values that are set to `REPLACE_ME`:

 ```yaml
 ########### CUSTOMIZE VALUES IN THIS SECTION ###########